LukasWoodtli/WebPage/pelican/content/concepts_of_object_oriented_programming.md

                 - *committed type*: object construction is completed (type of object is chaged at run-time when object is fully constructed)
                 - *unclassified type*: super-type of *free type* and *committed type*

+Type Invariant:

+> An object is initialized if all fields have non-null values (transitively).

+There could also be other invariants that have to hold after object is initialized, but can be broken before the object is fully initialized.

 <!-- End Notes Week 11 -->

 <!-- Beginning Notes Week 12 -->